 - Graphical file (e.g. washing labels, embroideries)

-Oh, so you didn’t bother to specify that the washing label should be 20 x 42 mm, folded and centered in the end?
+Oh, so you didn’t bother to specify that the washing label should be 20 x 42 mm, folded and centered in the neck?
 This happens all too often.
-No, the supplier is not ‘supposed to understand’, or their practice may be different from yours .
+No, the supplier is not ‘supposed to understand’.
 It’s entirely up to you, as the importer, to properly specify everything that defines the products design and quality.
 Leave something out, and you essentially force the supplier to make a qualified guess.
 Based on my own experience, this is the biggest reason why small to medium sized businesses run into severe quality issues in China.

 So, is this saying that Chinese suppliers are entirely operating like robots?
 No, most are more than willing to answer the questions you need answered in order to complete your product specifications.
 Many are also able to add their “final touch” to your designs (e.g., revise dimensions on a CAD file), but they will never make the design for you.
 Supplying incomplete, or vague, specifications are the safest way to shoot down any project.
 Yet, I see this happening on an almost weekly basis, by businesses of all sizes.